daroldso/battleship-game-api/README.md

 ```
 The ship will be sinked when all the coordinates of the ship was hit, and you will know it from the server message as well.
 Player who has no ship remaining is lost.
 'Moves' are sent to `make_move` endpoint which will reply with the state of the game and who is next to move.

 Score is recorded when the game ends with the ships remaining as the actual score of the player of that game.
-The players are ranked by the sum of ships remaining in all the games they played
+The players are ranked by the sum of ships remaining in all the games they played.

 ##Files Included
  - api.py: Contains endpoints and game playing logic.